 A Mannequin and a Fog Machine Demonstrate the Power of Cloth Masks

 Researchers based out of Florida hooked up a fog machine to a mannequin.
 They added a pump to push the vapors out of the dummy’s mouth in imitation of a cough.
 In another glowing green representation — this one more like a lava lamp — the researchers tested different strengths of coughs with varying levels of ventilation in the room.
 With a single-layer bandana, droplets traveled more than 3.5 feet.
 A stitched cotton mask reduced droplet travel to less than 2.5 inches.
 Without a mask, droplets spewed up to 12 feet.

 Matchsticks Without “Social Distancing” Burn Like a Fever

 In this social distancing metaphor, fire burns down a line of matchsticks like a chain of maskless vacationers passing around COVID-19 at the beach.
 Then one match with tiny legs steps away from the line of fire, and the flame can’t bridge the distance to the next match.
 Social distancing is the equivalent of stepping out of the way, stopping the chain of transmission.
 COVID-19 transmission doesn’t work exactly like this.
 It’s drawn out over a longer period of time since an infected person is not immediately contagious.
-But that doesn’t change the fact that you could be asymptomatic, and social distancing when you’re out reduces your chance of passing on the coronavirus.
-Or better yet, stay at home to lessen the risk of getting the virus in the first place.
+But that doesn’t change the fact that you could be asymptomatic, and social distancing reduces your chance of passing on the virus.